charkour/course-schedulizer/README.md

-# Compare branch with senior-knight:develop
+# Compare branch with senior-knights:develop

 📝 **Create semester schedules without stress.** This is the monorepository for the [`senior-knights/course-schedulizer`](https://github.com/senior-knights/course-schedulizer) project.
 For more information about the application, please view the [About Page](https://senior-knights.github.io/course-schedulizer/#/about) on our website.
 For help using the application, visit our [Help Page](https://senior-knights.github.io/course-schedulizer/#/help) (once we make it).